£0.00

 Moreover, when we consider the longevity of Lacoste products, the price point takes on a different perspective.

-In the final analysis, Lacoste’s pricing strategy places it in a unique position.
-It’s not quite a high street, nor is it traditionally luxurious.
+When factoring in cost-per-wear, Lacoste’s pricing strategy places the brand in a unique position; not quite high street, nor traditionally luxurious.

 Instead, it occupies a sweet spot that, for many, represents the perfect balance of quality, style, and value.